adobnikar/bookshelf-eloquent/README.md

 If you want to count the number of results from a relationship without actually loading them you may use the withCount method, which will place a {camelCaseRelation}Count column on your resulting models.

 - **.withCount(withRelated, [signleRelationSubquery])** → Bookshelf  model (this) / function is chainable
     - {object|string|string[]} `withRelated` An object where keys are relation names and their values are subquery functions (if you don't want to specify a subquery function you can set the value to null instead).
-Can also be a single relations name (string) or an array of relation names (string[]).
+Can also be a single relations name with an optional alias (string) or an array of relation names (string[]).
     - {function} [signleRelationSubquery] If the `withRelated` parameter is a single relation (string) you can pass the it's subquery callback to this parameter.

 **Examples:**